WS-JSNA/ws-jsna.github.io/_pages/population-crawley.md

 permalink: /ccgs/crawley/population/
 ---

-This section describes the characteristics of the local population of the NHS Coastal West Sussex CCG area.
+This section describes the characteristics of the local population of the NHS Crawley CCG area.

 ## Area Covered
 This section includes maps of the CCG area, localities, and the locations of GP practices.